-Without going into the pros and cons and moral implications involved with displaying the above products, if you have a store that will need to have this area replaced with some other products, then there are plenty of ideas you can use below.
+Without going into the pros and cons and moral implications involved with displaying the above products, if you have a store that will need to have this area replaced, then there are plenty of ideas on how you can do this below.

-Research into stores currently using the above ban, show that cigarette purchases had dropped from 80 to 22% after the ban was put in place.
+Research into stores currently using the above ban shows that cigarette purchases had dropped from 80 to 22% after the ban was put in place.
 This clearly shows how powerful displaying your products in front of your customers really is.
 If the customer cannot clearly see a product or item, they are less likely to be attracted to buy or even recall brands.
-This is why it is most important to display your best selling products or products you wish to push the most in the most obvious places of your store, with the most footfall.
+This is why it is most important to display your best selling products or products you wish to push the most.
+In the most obvious places in your store, with the most footfall.

 There is plenty of shop display equipment you can use in this area that was previously reserved for cigarettes.

 It was common in the past to house such products behind the counter in a large, obvious display.
-Some of the reasons for this was for security, but you now have the opportunity to display certain products right in front of people as they queue up.
+Some of the reasons for this was for security.
+Now you have the opportunity to display certain products right in front of people as they queue up.
 While customers queue and pay for their goods, you can steer them into looking at the products behind you as you process their order.

 This space could easily be used for promotional items.
 You could possibly use some sort of roller banner display to promote a product with the products themselves underneath.
 What better way to catch the eye of potential customers.

-Shop owners obviously don’t want to have a blank area behind them at the tills, so shop shelving could possibly be put in place to feature a variety of products you sell.
+Shop owners obviously don’t want to have a blank area behind them at the tills.
+Utilise shop shelving, this could possibly be put in place to feature a variety of products you sell.

 The main thing to remember is that most purchases from this area of your shop will be when customers are queuing up to buy other products.
-So the products you feature in this area where cigarettes used to live, should ideally be small consumables which are not too expensive, something that could even be an impulse buy.
+So the products you feature in this area where cigarettes used to live, should ideally be small consumables that are not too expensive.
+Something that could even be an impulse buy.